 On the fence about vaccinations?
 Here are 5 things to think about.

 One of our registered nurses had an interesting conversation about vaccinations during the Clark County measles outbreak earlier this year.

-She was in Clark County to help public officials there investigate the measles outbreak and talked to a mom whose kids weren’t vaccinated.
+She traveled down to help public officials there investigate, and talked to a mom whose kids weren’t vaccinated.

 The mom said she was worried about her kids’ safety.
 She knew the decision not to get them vaccinated carried some risk, but, at the time, she thought it was the safest option.
 The danger didn’t hit home for her until dozens of her neighbors got sick with measles.

 Our nurse was struck by the irony.
 The mom loves her kids and had been trying to keep them healthy.
 Now she was afraid they might get sick because of the choice she made when they were babies!

 Some people fall into a category we call “vaccine hesitant,” which means they haven’t completely made up their minds about vaccines.
 Perhaps they chose not to immunize their families, but now they might wonder if they made the right decision.
 Now that we have measles in Pierce County, they might be thinking about it again.